Olivia Button is a Customer Success Representative at Unite Us and supports providers that are part of the coordinated networks Unite Us powers.

 During my work with a person in prison, I notice just how many aspects of life we need to consider before their potential release: in their preferred relocation, we need to arrange a place to live (often a reentry shelter until the person can support themselves), a job or income support, and an established community or group of family members to welcome them home.

-As we make our way into 2018, we have a responsibility to not only lessen the number of people entering prisons and jails, but to also thoughtfully consider the reentry process of people exiting.
-Starting with aging inmates, we can learn what works and what does not when developing community-based reentry networks, coordinating services, and restoring life outside prison.
+We have a responsibility to not only lessen the number of people entering prisons and jails, but to also thoughtfully consider the reentry process of people exiting.
+Starting with the aging prison population, we can learn what works and what does not when developing community-based reentry networks, coordinating services, and restoring life outside prison.

 About Unite Us